jarends/fork-func/README.md

 **callback**
 A function expecting two arguments.
 First a possible error and second the result of the function call.

+**returns**
+The child-process instance is returned.
+You can use it, to kill the process, if necessary.

 Thats it ;-)